CloudSlang/docs/tutorial/08_lesson.rst

 In the ``check_availability`` operation, let's create a temporary password if an email address is available.
-We'll just add a few lines to our script to randomly generate a short password it the address is available.
+We'll just add a few lines to our script to randomly generate a short password if the address is available.
 In the ``outputs`` section, we'll mark that password as ``sensitive``.
 Notice, that when we add a ``sensitive`` property to an output we have to add a ``value`` property as well.